Pushpendra6367/Astro-UB/README.md

 Copyright (C) 2021 Pushpendra6367

-Poject [Dark bot](https://github.com/Pushpendra6367/Dark-userbot) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Poject [Astro-UB](https://github.com/PsychoBots/Astro-UB) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.